ScalaMath/VecMatLib/Readme.md

 val rotation = QuaternionD(eulerAngles)
 ```

+## Complex numbers

+An additional library providing complex numbers can be found here: [CmplxLib](https://github.com/HexagonNico/CmplxLib)

+CmplxLib depend on VecMatLib and provides complex numbers, as well as complex vectors and complex matrices.

 ## Using with LWJGL

 VecMatLib can be used together with [LWJGL](https://lwjgl.org) to build transformation matrices and set uniform